SweetLejo/altgen-nn/README.md

 This project provides a FastAPI-based web service for classifying aircraft images.
 The API uses a machine learning model to predict the type of aircraft in uploaded images and returns the prediction with a confidence score.

-The API will be available at http://localhost:8000.
+- **The API will be available at:** http://localhost:8000.
-Swagger docs will be availible at http://localhost:8000/docs.
+- **Swagger docs will be availible at:** http://localhost:8000/docs.
-The Gradio will be available at http://localhost:7860.
+- **The Gradio will be available at:** http://localhost:7860.

 ## Features

 - RESTful API for aircraft image classification
 - Health check endpoint for monitoring
 - Simple and intuitive API interface
+- Lightweight and easy to deploy
 ## Prerequisites

 - Python 3.11.7